b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 sc(s)
 ```

-Once we can pay it off for one month, we can pay it off completely and summarize
+Once we can pay it off for a month, we can pay it off completely and summarize
 it.
 First, summary:

 ```jl